lakshmi-nsk/fake-news-evaluation/README.md

 Watch the project walkthrough video here:
 [Fake News Detection and Evaluation with Confusion Matrix](./video/Fake%20News%20Detection%20and%20Evaluation%20with%20Confusion%20Matrix.mp4)

-> Click the video to play the demonstration directly from the repository.

 ## Contributions

 - Full, reproducible pipeline from **data ingestion to model evaluation**